prodot/ReCommended-Extension/README.md

 The ReCommended Extension for ReSharper augments the sophisticated code analysis engine by providing more rules not (yet) available from JetBrains.
 Among the most interesting features are

-- detection of redundant assertions,
+- detection of redundant null-forgiving operators or assertions,
 - inappropriate use of `async void`,
 - exception analyzer (exceptions that should never be thrown or caught, exceptions thrown in unexpected locations),
 - array initializers (empty arrays or arrays initialized with default values),